A Point of No Return – Osho

 The master, the real master, simply throws you back to your own utter naturalness.
 He does not make you an achiever.
 He does not give you great dreams that you have to become this and you have to become that.
 He simply says: You relax.
 You be in a let-go.
 You be – don’t become.

-This is own of the basic messages of Buddha: Be a light unto yourself.
+This is one of the basic messages of Buddha: Be a light unto yourself.
 If you are not, then you need the help of a master, just for the time being.
 But what is his help?
 He throws you back to yourself; he goes on throwing you back to yourself.
 You would like to cling to the master and he goes on throwing you back.

 The real master does not allow you to cling to him.
 He helps you to uncling, because unclinging is maturity, clinging is childishness.
 And remember: to be a child is one thing, to be childish is quite another.
 To be a child means to become a sage; to be childish means to remain clinging, immature.